 Finding the right habitat and understanding the behavior are the keys to finding fish.
 As a result, knowing what the fish needs to survive helps locate the targeted species.
 An old saying among fishermen is “80% of the fish are in 20% of the water.”
 Fishing in the wrong place results in catching a few or no fish.
 Finding the right place leads to success.

 The structure is the contour of the ground underwater.
 Fish will always be on the structure of some kind.
-Yet at times some structure will not hold fish.
+Yet at times, some structures will not hold fish.
 Anglers must know the various types of structures and when fish use them.
 During spawning, the fish move into the shallower water.
-During winter and summer fish tend to hold in the deeper waters.
+During winter and summer fish, tend to hold in the deeper waters.

 Beginners need to read the shoreline.
 A steep bank leads to deep water.
 A shallow bank extends into the water.
 Points also extend into the water.
 Use the shore features to have an idea of what is underwater.
 The typical structure is stream beds, drop-offs, humps, points, and submerged roadways.
 Any significant change in contour is structure.

-The cover is not structure although the two are often confused.
+The cover is not structure, yet the two are often confused.
 The cover is rock-piles, brush, trees, weeds, and docks.
 Fish use cover as hiding or ambush locations.
-Look for the edges of cover or pockets inside the cover.
+Look for the edges of the cover or pockets inside the cover.
 Feeding fish use these areas to catch careless prey.

 The larger fish take the best spots in the cover.
 Look for openings in denser cover as this is where the big ones will hide to ambush.
 Take your time working cover.
 It takes a few casts to get a fish to move.
 The retrieve rate or lure may need to be changed to get the fish to strike.